-A testimonial on how cheating can affect your marriage...
+A brutally true story of how cheating can affect a marriage.

 In fact, everything Mark did was exemplary.
 I always felt inferior to his abilities and accomplishments.
 The only way I felt I could measure up to Mark was to be so pretty and sexy that he wouldn't notice all my shortcomings and if he did, he would hopefully ignore them.
 He would often say, "It's a good thing you're so cute!"